You can choose to be notified about events on your 10DLC Brands, Campaigns and Phone Numbers by configuring webhooks.

 Configuring webhooks

 To receive notifications for brands you need to either provide the webhooks at the creation of the brand or you may update an existing brand.
-On both cases you have to pass your webhooks in the webhookURL and webhookFailoverURL.
+In both cases you have to pass your webhooks in the webhookURL and webhookFailoverURL.

 webhookFailoverURL is optional.
 Here is an example of updating the webhooks of a brand: